-Term Definition Tabletop exercise (TTX) A discussion-based exercise intended to stimulate discussion of various issues regarding a hypothetical situation.
-Tabletop exercises can be used to assess plans, policies, and procedures or to assess types of systems needed to guide the prevention of response to, or recovery from a defined incident.
-Trees with strike potential Trees that could either, in whole or in part, "fall in" to a power line or have portions detach and "fly in" to contact a power line in high-wind conditions.
-Uncertainty The amount by which an observed or calculated value might differ from the true value.
+Term Definition Uncertainty The amount by which an observed or calculated value might differ from the true value.
 For an observed value, the difference is "experimental uncertainty"; for a calculated value, it is "model" or "parameter uncertainty."
 (Adapted from SFPE guidance.)
 Urban region In accordance with GO 165, area with a population of more than 1,000 persons per square mile, as determined by the U.S. Bureau of the Census.
 For purposes of the WMP, "area" must be defined as a census tract.
 Utility-related ignition An event that meets the criteria for a reportable event subject to fire-related reporting requirements.
-123 Validation Process of determining the degree to which a calculation method accurately represents the real world from the perspective of the intended uses of the calculation method without modifying input parameters based on observations in a specific scenario.
+140 Validation Process of determining the degree to which a calculation method accurately represents the real world from the perspective of the intended uses of the calculation method without modifying input parameters based on observations in a specific scenario.
 (Adapted from ASTM E 1355.)
 Vegetation management (VM) The assessment, intervention, and management of vegetation, including pruning and removal of trees and other vegetation around electrical infrastructure for safety, reliability, and risk reduction.
+Verification Process to ensure that a model is working as designed, that is, that the equations are being properly solved.
+Verification is essentially a check of the mathematics.
+(SFPE guidance.)